Mercerai/PFGS/README.md

 If you found this project useful, please [cite](#citation) us in your paper, this is the greatest support for us.
+### Important Update at December 2024
+!!!!
+UPDATE
+(1) We fixed a bug in rasterization which might cause an error when compiling for some specific machines.
+(2) Please directly install the diff-gaussian-rasterization function from this repo, which differs slightly from the original feature-gs.
+(3) If someone wants to obtain the complete dataset that we preprocess in our certain data structures, please email us, and we will send it to you.

 ### Requirements (Tested on 1 * RTX3090)
 - Linux